 If you have a complaint about Saint Paul city services, you can call 651-266-8989 between 7:30 a.m. and 4:30 p.m.
 Monday through Friday.
-You can also send in your question or problem by using a form you can find at www.stpaul.gov/info.
+You can report an incident by filling out the form at www.stpaul.gov/report-incident.
 Here are some general guidelines for making a complaint to the city:

 - 1. Don't assume that a complaint has already been made. - 2.
 When you call the city, give your name, address and phone number.
 This information is kept confidential on all property complaints, but is necessary in case an inspector needs to call you for more information. - 3.
 Give the address where the nuisance is located and list specifically what is wrong.
 For example, if the house's exterior is the problem, is it the exterior siding?
 If the problem is a junk car in someone's yard, specify, to the best of your knowledge, the make, model and color of the car.
 If the problem is a noise or activity, when does the noise or questionable activity occur? - 4.
 Don't exaggerate.
 Be accurate and factual. - 5.
 Give the city time to act.
 Housing code violations, for example, may take from 10 days to several months to correct.
-Sometimes the property owners appeal the inspector's decision, and sometimes property owners fail to appear in court and a warrant has to be issued.
-You can track the progress of a case yourself by going to www. stpaulonestop.com. - 6.
+Sometimes the property owners appeal the inspector's decision, and sometimes property owners fail to appear in court and a warrant has to be issued. - 6.
 Call again if the problem recurs or if a new problem occurs.
 If an owner follows an inspector's order, the case is closed, so another complaint is needed to open it up again. - 7.
 City staff appreciates your concern but also appreciates being treated civilly when working with you to address the problem. - 8.
 Keep a record of your call.
 For example, you may wish to write down the following information: - Date of complaint call - Address of problem - Name of owner (if you know) - Name(s) of tenant, owner or other person involved in the problem (if you know) - Type(s) of problem (be as specific as possible) - How long this has been a problem - When it occurs (day of week, time of day, specific dates) - City department or office called and with whom you spoke (if you know)